swiftlang/swift-evolution/proposals/NNNN-negative-availability.md

 ## Introduction

-Swift historically supported the `#available` keyword to check if a specific symbol **is** available for usage, but not the opposite.
+Swift historically supported the `#available` condition to check if a specific symbol **is** available for usage, but not the opposite.
 In this proposal, we'll present cases where checking for the **unavailability** of something is necessary, the ugly workaround needed to achieve it today and how a new attribute can fix it.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/support-negative-availability-literals/39946)